k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Populate the Sequence Mapping Table

-The **TDMSeqSrc2TrgMapping** table maps between the generated sequence actors and the target tables' columns.
+The **TDMSeqSrc2TrgMapping** table maps between the generated sequence Actors and the target tables' columns.
 A sequence actor can be mapped into multiple tables and LUs.

 See the below example: